 Based on our evaluations we identifies top three risks that affects our product.
 These are as follows:

 Although this may seem to be a niche market, there are many players as per our industry research.
 The adoption of our product depends upon the ease of onboarding and seamless customer experience.

 Getting organizations and customers to trust the product is difficult due to security, privacy, andtrust issues which makes the sales cycle longer.

 Most incumbent banks and financial institutions use their own KYC processes.
 Low adoption from companies might result in low adoption from users.

 To evaluate our risks and the feasibility of our product, we decided to conduct three different experiments to analyse them.
 These experiments were tested on individuals based in the United States from 21 to 65 years old.
 Figma prototypes were made for different experiments and tested on individuals.
-There actions were recorded by the team members and they were also asked some questions about their overall experience and certain decisions.
-Two experiments validated our ideas whereas the third experiment gave us inconclusive results due to lack of data from different sectors.
-These experiments, prototypes, and the overall product pitch can be viewed below in the deck.
+Their actions were recorded by the team members and they were also quizzed about their overall experience and certain decisions.
+Two experiments validated our ideas whereas the third experiment gave us an inconclusive result due to lack of data from different sectors.
+These experiments, prototypes, and the overall product pitch can be viewed in the deck below.